hmlewis-astro/mta_analysis/final_pres/final_writeup.md

 #### Cleaning & EDA
 Given the SQL database containing MTA turnstile data, I create a new table within that database with the available geolocation information.
 Using SQLAlchemy in Python, these tables are joined (on the `booth`/`C/A` and `unit`) so that each turnstile now also has an associated latitude and longitude.
 In this query, I also create a new `system` key which differentiates stations in the MTA versus PATH systems.
 From the database containing all turnstile data for the year 2018, only data collected during summer months (i.e., between 06/01/2018 and 08/31/2018) were selected for this analysis.

 I then calculate the time passed (in seconds) and the change in the turnstile `entries` counts between each reading; again, readings occur roughly every four hours.
-Here, there are two peculiarities in the data: (1) some turnstiles are counting backwards and (2) turnstiles appear to reset, leading to apparent increases in `entries` on the order of $10^5$-$10^7$ riders over just a few hours.
+Here, there are two peculiarities in the data: (1) some turnstiles are counting backwards and (2) turnstiles appear to reset, leading to apparent increases in `entries` on the order of 10<sup>5</sup>-10<sup>7</sup> riders over just a few hours.
+To deal with these, I (1) always take the absolute value of the number of entries between measurements and (2) set an upper limit of 3 entries per turnstile per second.

 #### Aggregation